 Ubuntu LTS Set-Up

 It is not every day that I have to set up a fresh install of Ubuntu, and I end up forgetting and having to repeat research on specific “tweaks”.
-I am now using this page as my own reference.
+I am now using this page as my own reference, based on an installation on x86-64 architecture hardware.

 SSHd